Transport in Stockholm: Light rail

-There are four tram systems in Stockholm and only two of them, Nockebybanan and the new Tvärbanan are connected and share depot and rolling stock.
-The vehicles primarily used on these lines are a localized version of the Bombardier Flexity Swift; CAF Urbos trams have also been ordered.
+Two of them, Nockebybanan and Tvärbanan are connected and share depot and rolling stock.
+The vehicles used on these lines are localised versions of the Bombardier Flexity Swift and CAF Urbos.

 There is one heritage tram line operational, Djurgården line.
-The infrastructure is owned by SL, but the cars are owned and operated by the Swedish Tramway Society.
+The infrastructure is part of Spårväg City owned by SL, but the cars are owned and operated by the Swedish Tramway Society.
 All SL fares are valid.